 The identification of individual cells may be manually adjusted.
 It is possible to add, remove and delete as well as enlarge or shrink individual identified cells.
-These changes are not possible to apply to other frames, as they are only valid for that specific cell in that specific frame.
 These functions are found in the Manual changes tab below the View area.
-Each function is carefully described when the function is activated.
+Each function is carefully described in the tab.

-There are buttons that enable the user to edit the changes.
+To the right in the Manual changes tab there are buttons that enable the user to edit the changes.
 It is possible to undo the changes step by step, to redo an undone step and to remove all adjustments.

-Add/remove cell markers adds or removes cell markers within the current threshold regions to split cells or merge existing ones.
+Add or Remove adds or removes cell markers within the current threshold regions to split cells or merge existing ones.
 Use the left mouse button to add cell markers and the right to remove.

-Grow & Shrink changes the shape of cell regions by growing or shrinking them.
+Grow/Shrink changes the shape of cell regions by growing or shrinking them.
 Select a cell marker using the left mouse button and then use the mouse wheel to grow or shrink the cell marker.
 Finish by left clicking.
 Hold down CTRL for larger steps.

 Delete Area removes threshold mask and marker from cell area.
-It can be used to remove small objects or disturbances created by floating cells that cannot be removed by other adjustments.
+It can be used to remove small objects that cannot be removed by other adjustments.
 Left click to select.

-Draw Cell outlines any cell manually.
+Draw Cell circles any cell manually.
 First right-click to clear area and then left-click to start drawing.
 Continue setting points by left clicking, and finish by clicking the starting point.
 Clicking right cancels.